 We see examples of this all throughout Scripture through women (some mothers some not) like Hannah, Mary the mother of Jesus, Priscilla, and Dorcas who reflected the goodness, sacrifice, care, and compassion of God through their unique gifts and circumstances.

 This Mother’s Day let’s celebrate the biological moms, foster and adoptive moms, and spiritual mothers who are inviting others into the life that comes through a relationship with the God of the universe who bends down to build and breathe life into the souls of men and women all across the world.

 **You can now pre-order Jacki’s book, The Calling of Eve, set to release on July 5th, to learn more about how women have been thread through the redemptive story from creation to present day.
 Click here to pre-order.

 Posted on May 6, 2022

-Jacki C. King is a respected and popular Bible teacher, conference speaker, and ministry leader.
-She has a passion for seeing women fall in love with Jesus and His Word while challenging them to be on mission in their homes, workplaces, and communities.
-Jacki is a native Texan who now lives in Central Arkansas with her husband Josh, who is a Lead Pastor, along with their three boys.
-Jacki holds a bachelor's degree in Biblical Studies and Ministry to Women from Criswell College and a Master of Arts in Theological Studies from Southwestern Baptist Theological Seminary.
+Jacki C. King is a respected and beloved Bible teacher, author, and dedicated ministry leader.
+Her passion involves guiding women toward a deep love for Jesus and His Word, encouraging them to embrace their mission in their homes, workplaces, and communities.
+She is the author of "The Calling of Eve: How Women of the Bible Inspire the Women of the Church" (Tyndale 2022).
+A proud native Texan, Jacki serves alongside her husband Josh, who serves as Lead Pastor of their local church, and their three boys.
+She holds a bachelor's degree in Biblical Studies and Ministry to Women from Criswell College, and a Master of Arts in Theological Studies from Southwestern Baptist Theological Seminary.